1 Fulbright Study/Research Award in Archeology/History

 - Underwater Archaeology

-Candidates are strongly encouraged to attend information sessions organized by the Balkan Heritage Foundation (www.bhfieldschool.org) online summer/fall 2022 to discuss which field schools and research areas would be most appropriate to this grant.
+Candidates are strongly encouraged to attend information sessions organized by the Balkan Heritage Foundation (www.bhfieldschool.org) online to discuss which field schools and research areas would be most appropriate to this grant.

 The grantee will arrive in Bulgaria in August/September.
 Depending on their field of research they will either start or finish their program with attendance to one of the relevant archaeological field schools by Balkan Heritage Foundation (www.bhfieldschool.org).
 The BHF field schools combine lectures on Bulgaria’s history and cultural heritage, archaeological excavations, conservation workshops and study trips to important historic and archaeological sites and museums.
 The field school is to supplement the student’s individual research and provide valuable hands-on experience.
 The Fulbright program will support the student with access to museums, libraries and specialists in the research field.
 If appropriate to the research plan, the student could take one university course (at a Bulgarian university) to further broaden their knowledge and to provide the student with an academic community.
 At the end of the academic year, the student will be expected to produce a publishable paper or conference presentation on the research topic.
 Knowledge of Bulgarian is not required.

-Applications will be considered for grant periods of six to nine months.
-Grant begins in August/September in accordance with the BHF field school of choice, or later if the grantee chooses to take the field school at the end of their grant.
+Applications will be considered for grant periods of six to ten months.
+Grant begins in August/September in accordance with the BHF field school of choice, or later if the grantee chooses to participate in the field school at the end of their grant.

 Grantees are encouraged to take part in the orientation seminar for US grantees beginning Sept.
 1, which includes language instruction, as well as cultural and social events.
 The Commission will organize one-day orientations for grantees arriving later in the academic year.